Triggers

 Section titled “Event Triggers”Event triggers listen for real-time events from connected services.
 When a matching event occurs, the workflow starts automatically with the event payload as input data.

 Event triggers are configured by selecting a connection and an event type.
-The available events depend on the connected service — for example, a Five9 connection can listen for agent state changes, call events, or queue updates.
+The available events depend on the connected service.

 Accessing Event Data